 Some consoles may require you to change the BIOS settings to allow them to boot from the USB recovery stick.
 If the console does not boot into the recovery application, use the procedure below.
+You will need to have a USB keyboard attached if the console does not have one fitted as standard.

-12.7.1 Booting from USB recovery stick
+13.9.1 Booting from USB recovery stick

-- 1> Ensure memory stick is plugged in. - 2> Start up console pressing Delete button to enter the BIOS. - 3> When prompted, type in the password '68340', to enter the BIOS. - 4> Once in the BIOS, press down arrow once then Enter button to open the second menu. - 5> Then again, press down arrow once then Enter button to open the second menu. - 6> Press the PgDn button repeatedly until 'USB-HDD0' is in position 1. - 7> Press F10 then Enter, to save changes. - 8> When the console starts it will boot automatically into the memory stick.
+- 1> Ensure memory stick is plugged in. - 2> Start up console pressing Delete button to enter the BIOS. - 3> When prompted, type in the password '68340', to enter the BIOS. - 4> Once in the BIOS, press down arrow once then Enter button to open the second menu. - 5> Then again, press down arrow once then Enter button to open the second menu. - 6> Press the PgDn button repeatedly until 'USB-HDD0' is in position 1. - 7> Press F10 then Enter, to save changes.

+8> When the console starts it will boot automatically into the memory stick.